-The U.S. is the second largest pork producing country worldwide.
-The entire industry is relatively mature and concentrated.
+The U.S. is the second largest pork producing country in the world.
+The industry is relatively mature and concentrated.
 As the U.S. is also the world's largest pork exporting country, hog prices and pork values in the U.S. are driven by the supply and demand of its domestic and export markets.